 Other resources expected to be available for housing and community development activities include foundations and other private sources, State resources, and other non-entitlement Federal sources.
-In the 2023 fiscal year, the City of Memphis will provide General Funds and Capital

-Improvement Funds to develop infrastructure, housing, social and economic initiatives.
+In the 2024 fiscal year, the City of Memphis will provide General Funds and Capital Improvement Funds to develop infrastructure, housing, social and economic initiatives.
 Other sources of leveraged resources will include low-income housing and historic tax credits, new markets tax credits, and private-sector equity investments which financed redevelopment efforts in conjunction with Choice Neighborhoods and other development projects.

-In FY 2023, HCD will continue to leverage its federal entitlement dollars through its partnerships with other government agencies, mortgage companies, lenders, and private investors in the implementation of housing and other development projects that generate additional funds.
+In FY 2024, HCD will continue to leverage its federal entitlement dollars through its partnerships with other government agencies, mortgage companies, lenders, and private investors in the implementation of housing and other development projects that generate additional funds.
 HUD requires a match of 25% for HOME and 100 % for ESG funds.
 The City requires Community Housing Development Organizations (CHDOs) and agencies that receive Emergency Shelter Grant funds will provide their own match with eligible non-federal sources.
 The competitive grant application process, the Strategic Community Investment Fund (SCIF) that HCD uses for entitlement funds, such as CDBG, HOME, ESG and HOPWA, require commitments from other funding sources.

 The City of Memphis has several business and economic development programs that use federal entitlement funds and city funds to leverage additional funds from other sources.
 The Entrepreneurs Network Center (ENC), a unit of The Office of Business Diversity and Compliance (OBDC) provides technical assistance to small, minority, and women business enterprises.
-The ENC houses multiple services, programs, and agencies to address this goal.
-The Center also partners with the Economic Development Growth Engine (EDGE) and the Greater Memphis Chamber to provide information about incentives to existing businesses, work to attract new businesses, and develop a plan for economic opportunities.
+In FY23, OBDC also received the Living Cities grants in a sum of \$150,201 through the 10-year Closing the Gaps Initiative to further increase the support for Black, Indigenous, and other people of color to access entrepreneurship opportunities in Memphis.
+Further, ENC houses multiple services, programs, and agencies to address the goal of entrepreneurial opportunities in the city.
+The entrepreneurship efforts partners with the Economic Development Growth Engine (EDGE) and the Greater Memphis Chamber to provide information about incentives to existing businesses, work to attract new businesses, and develop a plan for economic opportunities.